dog-broad/CRT/Data_Structures.md

 > **NOTE**: The time taken to search in a tree is O(log n) only if the tree is a **Binary Search Tree**.
 Log base 2 of n.

+**Binary Tree**: An ADT tree that can only contain 0, 1 or 2 children.

 **Comparison table:**